Generation Google Scholarship 2022/2023 for Women in Computer Science in EMEA (€7,000 EUR award)

-Applications are invited for the Generation Google Scholarship 2021 for Women in Computer Science.
-The Generation Google Scholarship was established to help aspiring computer scientists excel in technology and become leaders in the field.
+Applications are open for the Generation Google Scholarship 2022/2023 for Women in Computer Science in EMEA.
+The Generation Google Scholarship: for women in computer science was established to help aspiring computer scientists excel in technology and become leaders in the field.

 Scholarships will be awarded based on the strength of each candidate’s impact on diversity, demonstrated leadership, and academic background.
 The program is open to qualified students who meet all the minimum qualifications.
 Women interested in computer science are strongly encouraged to apply.